apache/camel-karaf/tooling/camel-karaf-test-feature-archetype/README.md

 mvn archetype:generate -DfeatureName=Atom -DarchetypeGroupId=org.apache.camel.karaf -DarchetypeArtifactId=camel-karaf-test-feature-archetype -DarchetypeVersion=4.6.0-SNAPSHOT
 ```

-Then rename the directory camel-atom-test to camel-atom and adapt pom.xml, fill the supplier class and integration test.
+Then rename the directory `camel-atom-test` to `camel-atom`, adapt the file `pom.xml`, and finally fill in the supplier class and integration test.